jacklj/singing-website/README.md

 Singing website

 ## todo
-1. add date/time display logic to events (base it off your python code)
-  - install moment on frontend for easy date comparison
-  - if same day, display: startTime - endTime, Date
-  - if show run, display them individually with details repeated
+1. longer biog on about page
+1. different picture on about page
-1. contact form works on heroku
+1. contact form works on heroku - need to put credentials in config
 1. check all working on heroku
 1. link to .com domain

 then basic website is up :)